Rhubarb tarts – creamy and quick

 My room was the only one facing the hospital.
 So if you would be working in the surgical ward we all worked in, you could literally look into my room.
 Not a good thing when you have someone like Mrs. S watch your every move like a hawk.

 Imagine my surprise one day when I got back from work, still in my uniform and pretty tired, when Mrs. S was waiting for me in the hall.
 “Come with me young lady.”
-She said in her usual aggressive and scary voice-tone.
+She said in her usual aggressive and scary tone of voice.

 My mind started racing and thinking what on earth I could have done wrong this time while I walked with her to her office.
 She opened the doors and imagine my surprise when my parents where sitting in her room.
 I was a little shocked, not knowing what to think but I was gestured to sit down and shut up.